 Untrammeled.
-The removal of fish is a trammeling action.
-Also, translocating frogs into currently unoccupied habitat is a trammeling action.
-Both would occur at the remaining project sites until site restoration is completed in 2016.
+The removal of fish is a trammeling action and has a short-term adverse effect on the untrammeled quality of wilderness character.
+Similarly, translocating frogs into currently unoccupied habitat is a trammeling action which adversely affects this quality.
+Both would occur at the remaining project sites until site restoration is completed in 2017.

 Undeveloped.
-The project crew camps have a short-term adverse effect on the undeveloped quality of wilderness.
-The use of helicopters for the transport of materials and the translocation of frogs has a short-term effect on the undeveloped quality.
-The use of gill nets is an installation - and netting would continue through 2016 at project sites.
-Some nets remain in place over the winter months; all are removed after project activities are completed.
+The project crew camps have a limited short-term adverse effect on the undeveloped quality of wilderness.
+Since crews are no larger than the average wilderness visitor group, this effect is slight and inconsequential.
+The use of helicopters for the transport of materials and the translocation of frogs has a short-term adverse effect on the undeveloped quality.
+The use of gill nets is an installation -netting would continue through 2017 at project sites.
+Some nets remain in place over the winter months; all are removed after project activities are completed, therefore the effect is limited to the duration of the project.
 The small crew camps could have food storage lockers in place for several years, and would be a temporary development in wilderness.
-However, there would be no permanent change to the undeveloped quality of wilderness under the no action alternative as all developments would be removed after the project completion in 2016.
+There would be no permanent change to the undeveloped quality of wilderness under the no action alternative as all developments would be removed after the project completion in 2017.

 Natural.
-The natural ecosystem would be restored in 26 park waterbodies, totaling less than 5% of the 575 waterbodies that contained nonnative fish prior to the start of research-led eradications in 1999 and park-led eradications in 2001.
-However, the remaining high elevation waterbodies that contain self-sustaining nonnative trout populations (549 waterbodies plus connecting streams contained in 88 basins) would not be managed so as to preserve their natural condition and nonnative fish would likely remain into the foreseeable future, adversely affecting the natural quality of wilderness.
+The natural ecosystem would be restored in 22 park waterbodies, which is about 4% of the 575 waterbodies that contained nonnative fish prior to the start of the fish removal project.
+The remaining high elevation waterbodies that contain self-sustaining nonnative trout populations (553 waterbodies plus connecting streams contained in 88 basins) would not be managed to preserve their natural condition and nonnative fish would likely remain into the foreseeable future, adversely affecting the natural quality of wilderness.
 As a consequence of the presence of nonnative fish, there has been an extensive loss of native fauna and the proliferation of nonnative fauna.
 Invertebrate communities have been changed by introduced fish, including a loss of some large species.
 Some algae communities have been changed from altered invertebrate and vertebrate communities.
-Mountain yellow-legged frogs are declining and are at risk of extinction due to loss of habitat from introduced fish, infection by chytrid fungus, climate change, and possibly effects from contaminants that originate from outside the parks.
+MYLFs are declining and are at risk of extirpation in SEKI due to loss of habitat from introduced fish, infection by chytrid fungus, and climate change.
 Gray-crowned rosy finch has significantly less use of lakes that have nonnative fish due to reduced hatch of mayflies and bat species are likely experiencing a similar impact.
 The impacts on the natural quality of wilderness have been and will continue to be long-term and adverse.

 Solitude or Primitive and Unconfined Recreation.
-The presence of small work crews and equipment could have a negative effect on solitude.
+The presence of small work crews and equipment could have a negative short-term effect on solitude.
 However, the work crews are generally small and very similar in appearance to a wilderness visitor's campsite.
 Also, crews generally camp away from popular camping spots, and most of the work is located away from the primary visitor use areas.
+Because of these reasons, the impacts are slight and inconsequential.

-Other Features of Value, N/A
+Other Features of Value.
+N/A

-Effects to safety: Helicopter operations are inherently risky.
+Effects on safety: Helicopter operations are inherently risky.
 Prior to considering whether to use helicopters, the previous criteria are considered.
 An experienced crew would be utilized for helicopter operations.
 Appropriate training would be provided to all staff working around helicopters.